Navigating Germany visas for expats

 Check out our detailed article on Transit Visa.

-covers this in detail, but it’s one of those things worth knowing before you book.
+covers this in detail, but it is one of those things worth knowing before you book, not after.

 Step-by-Step: Germany Visas Explained

 Germany’s visa system rewards people who do their homework.
 It’s genuinely structured and logical once you see the full picture, but walking into it blind is where people run into trouble.
-The sheer number of distinct categories is the first surprise for most people — there are more than 20, and the right one for you depends on factors that aren’t always obvious from the outside.
+The sheer number of distinct categories is the first surprise for most newcomers.
+There are more than 20 recognised visa types, and the right one depends on factors that aren’t always obvious from the outside.

-The single most important thing to understand is that your visa type depends on four factors: your nationality, the purpose of your stay, your qualifications, and how long you plan to be in Germany.
-Get those four things clear in your head before you touch a single form.
+The single most important thing to understand upfront: your visa type depends on four factors.
+Your nationality, the purpose of your stay, your qualifications, and how long you plan to be here.
+Get those four things clear before you touch a single form.

 Overview of Germany visa types for expats including work, student, and freelance visas